 Our personal injury lawyers in Birmingham get it: when you’re injured and out of work, the last thing you want to do is pay upfront for an attorney.
-That’s why we work on a contingency fee basis.
+That’s why we work on a contingency-fee basis.

-We believe that everyone deserves justice, not just those who can afford it.
+We believe everyone deserves justice, not just those who can afford it.
 That being said, you might have to pay other costs and expenses related to your claim, like court fees.
 But at least you won’t have to pay out-of-pocket for a highly experienced and skilled personal injury attorney.

 What Percentage do Personal Injury Attorneys Take?

 Rather than billing at an hourly rate, personal injury attorneys take a predetermined percentage of your settlement or court award.
 The percentage your lawyer will take depends on the complexity of your case.
-On average, attorneys that handle personal injury claims take anywhere from 33% to 40% of their client’s settlement.

 However, there is often always room for negotiations between the attorney and the client.
 The percentage will be agreed upon in advance, and your lawyer should have it for you in writing so that there are no surprises.